-The National Aging and Disability Transportation Center (NADTC) has announced that it has awarded $284,898 in competitive grants to communities in 10 states—Alabama, California, Idaho, Kansas, Minnesota, New Mexico, New Hampshire, South Carolina, Virginia and Washington State—to implement innovative projects that will remove barriers to transportation and expand mobility options for older adults and people with disabilities.
-The 10 Innovations in Mobility grantees will each receive grants of up to $30,000 to fully launch transportation programs that address the needs of older adults and people with disabilities living in their communities.
+The National Aging and Disability Transportation Center (NADTC) awarded $284,898 in competitive grants to communities in 10 states—Alabama, California, Idaho, Kansas, Minnesota, New Mexico, New Hampshire, South Carolina, Virginia and Washington State—to implement innovative projects that will remove barriers to transportation and expand mobility options for older adults and people with disabilities.
+The 10 Innovations in Mobility grantees each received grants of up to $30,000 to fully launch transportation programs that address the needs of older adults and people with disabilities living in their communities.

 - Appalachian Agency for Senior Citizens in Cedar Bluff, VA seeks to increase the availability and accessibility of transportation for older adults receiving medical treatment for chronic conditions.
 The transportation program will provide individuals residing in the four-county service area with reliable transportation to medical appointments.
 Transportation will be provided to dialysis three days a week and cancer centers two to three days a week.

 - Capacity Builders in Farmington, NM will provide transportation information to empower older adults and individuals with disabilities living in rural and tribal areas of San Juan County to become self-reliant in accessing transportation services.

 - The City of Talladega, AL will extend the hours of operation during the week and add Saturday hours to better connect older adults and people with disabilities with transportation to shopping, dining and other leisure activities.
 The grant will also provide the community’s blind residents who work at the Industries for the Blind more options after work hours.

 - Community Action Program Belknap-Merrimack Counties, Inc. in Concord, NH will create a cohesive marketing and branding plan to attract attention, and promote professionalism and trust following the merger of Concord Area Transit and the Rural Transportation System into one transit system.